Melapress/captcha-4wp/readme.txt

 * WooCommerce checkout & registration forms (Premium)
 * WooCommerce login, password reset & lost password pages (Premium)
 * BuddyPress user registration, comments and group forms (Premium)
-* bbPress(New topic, reply to topic & registration) (Premium)
+* bbPress (New topic, reply to topic & registration) (Premium)
 * Contact & other types of forms created with Contact Form 7, Gravity Forms, WPForms, MailChimp for WordPress and other third party plugins (Premium).

 ###  Additional features

 * Select from different types of CAPTCHA (v2 I'm not robot checkbox, v2 invisible or v3 invisible)
+* CAPTCHA v3 failover configuration (ensure no prospect is incorrectly marked as spam)
 * Set CAPTCHA passmark score
-* Configure the plugin to automatically detect the visitor's language setting and show CAPTCHA in that language
+* Plugin automatically detects the visitors' language setting and show CAPTCHA in that language
 * Configure the CAPTCHA properties, such as theme, size, badge location & more
 * White-list logged in users, IP address and URLs (Premium)
 * Add CAPTCHA to any type of form, including PHP forms (Premium)